7 Dangerous Health Risks of PPIs

 Aside from the side effects that can come with PPI use—like a headache, abdominal pain, nausea, and diarrhea—long-term PPI use can have a serious impact on your health.

-Doctors have always known about the risks associated with PPIs, but for the most part, these risks really aren’t taken seriously.
-Let’s take a look at some of the potential PPI health risks that you should know about.
+Let us now take a look at some of the potential PPI health risks that you should know about.

 1. PPIs can cause Vitamin B12 Deficiency